ZuperNova/openshift-web-console-deploy-image-exercise/README.md

 1. Create an app from an image:
   1. Choose `Container Image`
   1. Enter `svejkciber/nodejs-helloworld:00ce99e2badb634a700862bc97963a8d28032f46` as `Image Name`
   1. Enter a name and application name, e,g. `hello`.
+  1. Ignore the warning about `Image runs as root`.
+More on how to fix this issue in a later lab...
   1. Hit `Create`.
 1. Inspect the resource created in Openshift: Left-click on the node in the topology.
-From there, you should see the following resources:
+From there, you should see the following
+   resources:
    * A DeploymentConfig
    * A Service
    * A Route
+   * A ReplicationController: it seems that you have to use `Advanced | Search` to find it.
    * A Pod
+   * No Builds or BuildConfigs, since this is a pure dpeloyment.

  ### Inspect logs and correct the deployment error
- The deployed fails to start up.
+ The deployed pod fails to start up.

  1. Select the failing pod from the deployment config view and inspect its log.
 Choose the tab `Logs` It should show an error like: